r4victor/tenthousandmeters/content/blog/python_bts_12.md

                 [01.174323] Client 2 disconnects.
 ```

-The one-thread-per-client approach is easy to implement but doesn't scale well.
+The one-thread-per-client approach is easy to implement, but it doesn't scale well.
 OS threads are an expensive resource in terms of memory, so you can't have too many of them.
-For example, the Linux machine that serves this website is capable of running about 8k threads at most.
-And that's the hard limit.
-Even fewer threads may be enough to swamp the server.
-The server doesn't just work poorly under heavy workloads; it also becomes an easy target for a DoS attack.
+For example, the Linux machine that serves this website is capable of running about 8k threads at most, though even fewer threads may be enough to swamp it.
+With this approach the server not only works poorly under heavy workloads but also becomes an easy target for a DoS attack.

 Thread pools solve the problem of uncontrolled thread creation.
 Instead of submiting each task to a separate thread, we submit tasks to a queue and let a group of threads, called a **thread pool**, take and process the tasks  from the queue.
-We predefine the maximum number of threads in a thread pool, so the server cannot start too many threads.
-Here's how we can implement the server based on a thread pool using the Python standard [`concurrent.futures`](https://docs.python.org/3/library/concurrent.futures.html#threadpoolexecutor) module:
+We predefine the maximum number of threads in a thread pool, so the server cannot start too many of them.
+Here's how we can write a thread pool version of the server using the Python standard [`concurrent.futures`](https://docs.python.org/3/library/concurrent.futures.html#threadpoolexecutor) module:

 ```python
 # echo_03_thread_pool.py